ryrob30/mobile-services.en/help/ios/metrics.md

 Here are the metrics and dimensions that can be automatically measured by the mobile library after lifecycle is implemented.

->[!IMPORTANT]
->
->New Adobe Experience Cloud SDK Release
+## New Adobe Experience Platform Mobile SDK Release

->
->Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
+Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
 Click [here](https://aep-sdks.gitbook.io/docs/) for our latest documentation.

->
->As of September 2018, we released a new, major version of the SDK.
+As of September 2018, we released a new, major version of the SDK.
 These new Adobe Experience Platform Mobile SDKs are configurable through [Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html).

->
->* To get started, go to [Experience Platform Launch](https://launch.adobe.com/).
+* To get started, go to [Experience Platform Launch](https://launch.adobe.com/).
->* To see what is in the Experience Platform SDK repositories, go to [Github: Adobe Experience Platform SDKs](https://github.com/Adobe-Marketing-Cloud/acp-sdks).
+* To see what is in the Experience Platform SDK repositories, go to [Github: Adobe Experience Platform SDKs](https://github.com/Adobe-Marketing-Cloud/acp-sdks).

-## Lifecycle metrics and dimensions {#section_78F036C4296F4BA3A47C2044F79C86C1}
+### Lifecycle metrics and dimensions {#section_78F036C4296F4BA3A47C2044F79C86C1}

 After lifecycle metrics are configured, the metrics are sent in context data parameters to Analytics, parameters to Target with each mbox call, and as a signal to Audience Manager.
 Analytics and Target use the same format, while Audience Manager uses a different prefix for each metric.